All Episodes

 It's nuts.

-And so both parties subsequently filed appeals, and they ultimately reach an out-of-court settlement for an undisclosed sum.
+And so, both parties subsequently filed appeals, and they ultimately reach an out-of-court settlement for an undisclosed sum.

 And while the verdict sparked outrage among numerous Americans, others perceived her as a victim of circumstance.

-It supports this latter perspective, highlighting the alleged apathy exhibited by McDonald's executives regarding the burns caused by their coffee, as well as the public's misconceptions that arose during the trial.
+There's actually a 2011 documentary called Hot Coffee that supports this lot of perspective, highlighting the alleged apathy exhibited by McDonald's executives regarding the burns caused by their coffee, as well as the public's misconceptions that arose during the trial.

-No soup for you.
+No soup for you!

-And additionally, the case led to the establishment of the Stella Awards, which recognized particularly wild, outrageous or ridiculous lawsuits.
+And additionally, the case led to the establishment of the Stella Awards, which recognized particularly wild, outrageous, or ridiculous lawsuits.

-Yeah, which is funny because uh actually the even more ridiculous lawsuit in this story is when McDonald sued her for getting hurt by their coffee.
+Yeah, which is funny because actually the even more ridiculous lawsuit in this story is when McDonald sued her for getting hurt by their coffee.

 Yeah.

-That is it.
+Yeah, that is it.

 That's so insane.